ShravanManekar/SmartNLP-OOP-Based-NLP-Console-App/README.md

-# OOP-Based NLP Console Application
+# SmartNLP – OOP-Based NLP Console App

-An interactive, menu-driven Natural Language Processing (NLP) console application developed using Python and Object-Oriented Programming (OOP) principles.
-The application integrates user authentication with real-world NLP functionalities using cloud-based NLP models.
+SmartNLP is an object-oriented, menu-driven NLP console application built in Python.
+It integrates authentication mechanisms with real-world NLP functionalities including NER, Sentiment Analysis, and Language Detection using cloud-based NLP models.
+The project is demonstrated in Google Colab with interactive outputs preserved.

 ---